Chug language

 Chug (also called Chugpa or Duhumbi) is a Kho-Bwa language of West Kameng district, Arunachal Pradesh in India.
-It is closely related to Lish.
+It is a dialect of the same language as Lish and Gompatse.

 Chug is spoken only in Chug village (population 483 in 1971), located a few miles from Dirang (Blench & Post 2011:3).

 Chug is spoken in Duhumbi village.
 Despite speaking languages closely related to Mey (Sherdukpen), the people identify as Monpa, not Mey.

 According to Lieberherr & Bodt (2017), Chug is spoken by 600 people in 3 main villages.